voatarc/voatarc/README.md

 continuously clicking the `Load More Replies` link as long as it was available.
 There can still be hidden replies that lie behind links like `1 Reply` or `3 Replies`.

-- ASCII Art found in source code is generated with 'Calvin S' font at [patorjk.com](http://patorjk.com/software/taag/#p=display&c=c%2B%2B&f=Calvin%20S&t=)
+- ASCII Art found in source code headers was generated with 'Calvin S' font at [patorjk.com](http://patorjk.com/software/taag/#p=display&c=c%2B%2B&f=Calvin%20S&t=)